 20. The Hall of Presidents – This is a cool attraction that modern-day management would never agree to make.
 I truly believe there’s a need for these slow-paced, educational attractions in theme parks.
 Just from an operational standpoint, they help spread people around and give guests more diverse options.
 The Hall of Presidents does this very well and I’m going to stop writing about it now so that I don’t make some really stupid political joke.

 19. Dumbo the Flying Elephant – As good as spinners get, count me as a big fan of this updated attraction.
-I think Dumbo still holds nostalgia and is an old, simple attraction made more accessible.
+I think Dumbo still holds nostalgia and is an old, simple attraction that was made more accessible.
 I love the blue and red colors of this attraction at night and also love the views it offers.
 The queue is innovative and the ride is as possibly high as it could get given the ride system’s simple nature.

 18. Swiss Family Tree House – I surprised myself by how high I put the Swiss Family Tree House.
 I’m impressed by the detail and some of the picturesque aspects of the attraction.
 I also liked the running water throughout the treehouse, giving it a nice kinetic energy.
 Swiss Family Tree House is far preferable than Tarzan’s Treehouse (Disneyland) in my opinion.